-Bulgaria to request exemption from EU law on coal plants19.
-April 2017. / SEE Energy News
+Bulgaria to request exemption from EU law on coal plants, SEE Energy News

 The Bulgarian government is to ask Brussels for an exemption from new pollution laws on the grounds that it will not be able to afford the costs of upgrading its coal power fleet.